xiix0/scam/README.md

-You will be misunderstood by everyone.
+There will be big changes for you but you will be happy.